 Jenna Johnson, Co-chair

 A Clemson University graduate (B.A.
 Political Science), Jenna Johnson has worked with marketing firms, chambers of commerce, political camps, and nonprofit.
-Jenna began her career at the nonprofit, Origin SC, in early 2012, and is responsible for approximately $2 million in annual grant funding and the organization’s marketing strategy.
-In addition to her marketing and grants management duties, she supervises and mentors AmeriCorps VISTA members for Origin.
+Jenna joined the Charleston Southern University MarComm team as the Assistant Director of Integrated Marketing in 2017, where she oversees media relations, social media, email marketing and the website.
+Prior to that, Jenna worked at Origin SC for nearly six years, and was responsible for approximately $2 million in annual grant funding and the organization’s marketing strategy.
+In addition to her marketing and grants management duties, she supervised and mentored AmeriCorps VISTA members.
 In 2016, Jenna led the complete rebranding of the 128-year-old nonprofit – with a new name, logo, and brand messaging – in order to better connect with the community and clients.

 Adam White, Co-chair

 Adam White was born and raised in Virginia, and attended Brevard College (NC) and Trident Technical College in Charleston where he studied hospitality management.
 A South Carolina resident for the past 15 years, Adam has nearly two decades of experience in the hospitality industry.
 White is the former Executive Director for the nonprofit Chase After a Cure, and currently works as an operations manager at Icebox Bar service.
 In addition, Adam serves as a nonprofit advisor and volunteer for two Lowcountry organizations, With Purpose and Going Places.
 During his time at Chase After a Cure, Adam led efforts to incorporate the organization into an official nonprofit (in 2010) and raised over $1 million to support childhood cancer research and awareness.